LIBRARY CARD ELIGIBILITY

 LOST OR STOLEN LIBRARY CARDS

-It is the borrower’s responsibility to report a lost or stolen card to Pine River Public Library immediately.
-A police report is required when a patron claims materials were checked out on their card and stolen.
-A new library card will be issued for lost, damaged or stolen cards.
+or theft to Pine River Public Library immediately.
+A police report is required when a patron claims materials were checked out and stolen.
+A new library card will be issued for lost, damaged or stolen cards; the cost for a replacement card is $1.00.
+(Defective cards will be replaced at no cost.)
 All charges or loans attached to the lost card will be transferred to the new card.
 Special circumstances may require help from the Director or supervisor in charge.

 FINES & FEES